 Good for: A chill remote hike close to booze and food

 This is a gorgeous park in a spot where you would never expect it; just beyond a gate off of Main Street in Williamsville.
 Once you step foot into the park, you instantly escape the hustle and bustle of the street scene and find yourself immersed in a series of trails surrounded by colorful autumn trees that travel along Ellicott Creek and of course, a flowing waterfall.
 Also, Moor Pat is right down the street and makes for the perfect post-hike stop for a brew in the beer garden.

 Good for: A challenge

-If you’re feeling up to a bit of a challenge (and by that, we mean not just your typical leisurely walk) and some real #views, keep reading.
+If you’re feeling up to a bit of a challenge (and by that, we mean not just your typical leisurely walk) and some real views, keep reading.
 The Devil’s Hole trail will take you along the beautiful aqua blue waters of the Niagara River and through the actual gorge where you can get a close-up view of the rapids.
-The autumn colors against the water and stone are everything.
-BTW, the hike will take you at least a couple of hours, so get prepared for some chilly fall winds a wholeeee lot of stairs– rocky ones.
+The autumn colors against the water and stone are breathtaking.
+By the way, the hike will take you at least a couple of hours, so be prepared for chilly fall winds and whole lot of stairs– rocky ones.

 This post was originally published in 2018 and has been updated.